qsays/lollipop/README.md

 Wouldn’t it be amazing if unit tests could programmatically use the access token found in that email and provide it to other unit tests synchronously?

-We coudn’t find anything of the sort so we developped Lollipop!
+We couldn't find anything of the sort so we developed Lollipop!

 ## Features